Creating smarter packaging

 • Henkel is developing and testing new logos for product packaging to promote sustainable purchasing habits and communicate how to recycle properly.
 The logos indicate the percentage of recycled material or the recyclability of the packaging, and some also help to ensure that the product packaging is recycled properly.

 • We are testing a variety of approaches to meet the demand from consumers and distributors for reusable packaging and refills.
 These refill solutions are designed either as a home solution or for purchasing products from a refill station to fill existing packaging.
+Under our premium brand Authentic Beauty Concept, we are testing refill solutions for the hair salon business.
+We have learned from our first generation of refill stations and introduced a new generation of refill bars with larger dispensers and a better setup.
+We also offer refill solutions with refill bags and concentrates in Europe and North America, for example for products of our brands Pril and Dial.

 • Another option to close the loop is to reuse packaging.
 We also want to maximize the re-usability of secondary and tertiary packaging that is typically used for shelf displays or logistical purposes.

-Our Adhesive Technologies business unit makes it possible to keep high-quality materials in circulation and turn waste into valuable resources.
+Our Adhesive Technologies business unit makes it possible to keep highquality materials in circulation and turn waste into valuable resources.
 By combining our expertise in materials with our innovative technologies, we provide solutions that play an important role in the transition to a circular economy and are driving a rethink in industrial design and production.
 Our approach to promoting a circular economy is centered around the following factors:

 Progress toward sustainability in packaging will only be possible if organizations from all stages of the packaging value chain work together.
 Henkel’s experts are engaged in several cross-industry initiatives to drive innovation in packaging development and to find effective solutions that can be developed on a large scale.
 Henkel has also teamed up with different organizations that are working on improving recycling infrastructure to enable a circular economy.
 Appropriate systems for recycling packaging materials are not in place in many areas, especially in developing countries.
 We believe that partnerships along the value chain are the only way we can make sure our product packaging can be recycled or reused after the product has been consumed.